zyedidia/generic/list/README.md

 func (n *Node[V]) EachReverse(fn func(val V))
 ```

-EachReverse calls 'fn' on every element from this node backward in the list\.
+EachReverse calls 'fn' on every element from this node backward in the list.